 If you covet a seemingly translucent, pore-less look, it’s no surprise that we suggest you catch up on your sleep.

-However, while you’re trying to change your sleep habits, providing rich hydration to your skin can also help compensate for some of your sleep loss.
+However, while you’re trying to change your snooze habits, providing rich hydration to your skin can also help compensate for some of your sleep loss.
 Apart from a moisturizer, a good boost of hydration also can come from an effective hyaluronic acid serum.

 © 2018 TWL Specialist Skin and Laser Centre.
 All rights reserved.